icerpc/icerpc-docs/pages/slice/language-reference/compilation-stages.md

 ## Input validation

 The input validation stage performs validation of the user specified source and reference files.
-This includes checking if duplicate files are specified and reading both source and reference files into memory.
+This includes checking if duplicate files were specified and reading both source and reference files into memory.

 ## Preprocessing